-Located at the confluence of the Birch Creek and Little Birch Creek drainages a few miles south of the scenic Bears Paw Mountains, Birch Creek Ranch is comprised of 16,415± acres (12,174± deeded, 3,597± BLM lease, and 644± state lease).
-The ranch is currently operated at 450-500 AU in addition to farming 2,343± acres in dryland grain.
-There are an additional 518± tillable acres that came out of CRP in 2017 and are currently being grazed.
-Hay is produced on nearby lease ground.
-Conversion of dryland grain to grass and/or hay production would produce a balanced cow/calf operation and expand the carrying capacity.
-Ranch improvements include two residences, each with a nearby machine shop and calving barn, plus a shop and corrals, and approximately six miles of pipeline.
+Located at the confluence of the Birch Creek and Little Birch Creek drainages a few miles south of the scenic Bears Paw Mountains, Birch Creek Ranch is comprised of 16,415± acres (12,174± deeded, 3,597 BLM lease, and 644± state lease).
+The ranch is currently operated at 450-500 AU, with approximately 435 mother cows plus bulls and replacements, in addition to farming 1,843± acres in dryland grain.
+Approximately 500 acres of dryland hay meets the ranch’s winter feed requirements.
+There are an additional 518± tillable acres that came out of CRP in 2017 that are now being grazed.
+Conversion of dryland grain to grass and/or hay production would expand the carrying capacity.
+Ranch improvements include two residences, each with a nearby machine shed and calving barn, plus a shop and corrals, and approximately six miles of pipeline.
 The ranch lies 30 miles southeast of Big Sandy, MT in an area known for strong grasses and good crop yields, approximately an hour from Havre, MT and one hour and forty-five minutes from Great Falls, MT.
-The rolling, diverse terrain supports trophy elk, mule deer, and antelope, as well as of pheasant, sharptail grouse, and Hungarian partridge.
+The rolling, diverse terrain supports trophy elk, mule deer, and antelope, as well as pheasant, sharptail grouse, and Hungarian partridge.

 Just the Facts

 - 16,415± total acres; comprised of 12,174± deeded acres, 3,597± BLM lease, and 644± acres state lease

 - Birch Creek and Little Birch Creek flow through the ranch for a total of 8.5± miles